Exotic Multiplications on Periodic Complex Bordism: Preliminaries

 \begin{dfn} Let $E$ be a homotopy commutative ring spectrum.
 A \emph{complex orientation} of $E$ is a map of homotopy commutative ring spectra $MU \to E$.
 A \emph{periodic complex orientation} of $E$ is a map of homotopy commutative ring spectra $MUP \to E$. \end{dfn}

 \begin{rmk} By Remark \ref{rmk:mupe2split}, we have an identification of homotopy commutative rings $MUP \simeq MU \smsh P$.
-A periodic complex orientation of $E$ is therefore the separate data of a complex orientation of $E$ and the additional choice of a unit in $u\in \pi_2 E$. \end{rmk}
+Since the smash product is the coproduct in the category of homotopy commutative rings, a periodic complex orientation of $E$ is the separate data of a complex orientation of $E$ and the additional choice of a unit in $u\in \pi_2 E$. \end{rmk}

 \begin{exm} By construction, there is a canonical periodic complex orientation $MUP \to H\Z P.$ \end{exm}

 Snaith \cite{SnaithOriginal} constructed an equivalence of homotopy commutative rings $\Sigma^{\infty}_+ BU[\beta^{-1}] \to MUP.$ Composing with the periodic complex orientation $MUP \to H\Z P$, we obtain a ring map which is the same data as a map of $H$-spaces Snaith's equivalence is constructed such that the components of this map correspond to the elements $c_i \in H^{2i}(BU; \Z ).$ Together, they assemble to the usual total Chern class The fact that the map $BU\to GL_1 H\Z P$ is a map of $H$-spaces encodes the fact that the total Chern class takes sums of vector bundles to multiplication of power series.